Fraud Protection Tips

 - Do not use the same password for two critical websites or online accounts, do not share passwords with others, and do not use the “Remember My Password” feature in web browsers;

-- Use a password manager to enable longer passwords without having to write them down.
+- Use a password manager to enable longer passwords

 - Protect postal mail by locking the mailbox, if possible; monitor postal mail closely and act quickly if bills don’t arrive when expected or if a “new” credit card or account statement arrives;